YuexingHao/Chasing-Compute/README.md

-# Chasing-Compute
+# MIT-CALC (Compute Access, Labor, and Cost)
-Chasing Compute: The Role of Computing Resources in Publishing Foundation Model Research
+The Role of Computing Resources in Publishing Foundation Model Research